 - In four to six weeks, you will receive in the mail a Voter Notification card.
-This will notify you that the Elections Office now has your registration card on file and requests that you check the information to be sure that it is correct.
+This will notify you that the Office of Elections now has your registration card on file and requests that you check the information to be sure that it is correct.

-- Between forty and twenty-one days before the election, the Elections Office will send you a sample ballot pamphlet that will contain the information about the candidates and ballot measures on which you will vote.
-The address of the polling place will be shown on the sample ballot pamphlet back cover.
+- Between forty and twenty-one days before the election, the Office of Elections will send you a sample ballot pamphlet that will contain the information about the candidates and ballot measures on which you will vote.
+The address of your polling place will be shown on the sample ballot pamphlet back cover.
 Also watch for the state ballot pamphlet sent to you by the Secretary of State's office before every June Primary and November General Election.
 This too contains valuable information.

 - When you have read the sample ballot and/or state ballot pamphlet carefully and you feel that you are informed on each issue and candidate, mark your sample ballot.
 Take the sample ballot pamphlet with you into the voting booth on Election Day to save time.

 - The location of your polling place can be found on the back cover of your sample ballot pamphlet.

 - Once at the polling place you will announce your name and address to the Election Officer who will check to see if your name is on the listing.
 When your name and address are located, the Elections Officer will ask you to sign your name in the roster.
 If your name is not on the list, you may be at the wrong polling place.
 Check the polling place address on your sample ballot pamphlet.
 If you are sure that you are registered and at the correct address, ask the Elections Officer to call the Office of Elections to verify your registration and polling place.